memari-majid/NLP_Interview/NLP_Interview_Flashcards/README.md

 **✅ Semantic naming: Folder and file names clearly indicate this is for NLP interview flashcards**

 ### Step 3: Verify Import
-- Check that "NLP Interview Flashcards" deck appears
+- Check that "NLP Interview Flashcards (Optimal)" deck appears
-- Confirm 438 cards were imported
+- Confirm 16 high-quality cards were imported
-- Test a few cards to ensure proper formatting
+- Test a few cards - they should be concise and educational

 ## 📱 Optimized Study Settings